Table of Contents

 Teenage girls suffering from depression may often turn to risky behaviors like substance abuse, promiscuous sex, or self-harm to cope with their emotions.
 These behaviors are often a cry for help and can be an indicator of depression.
 They can also lead to much more serious mental health issues if not addressed properly.

-What Are The Causes Of Depression In Teen Girls?
+What Are the Causes of Depression in Teen Girls?

 Teen depression can be caused by various factors and doesn’t always have to stem from a single source.
-Some underlying causes of depression may take years to develop, while others can come on suddenly.
+Some underlying causes of depression take years to develop, while others can come on suddenly.
 It is important to recognize that regardless of the cause, teenage girls suffering from depression need help and support.

 Hormonal Changes

-Transitioning between adolescence into early adulthood can be a trying time for teenage girls as they experience physical and emotional changes as hormonal levels shift.
+Transitioning from adolescence into early adulthood can be a trying time for teenage girls as they experience physical and emotional changes as hormonal levels shift.
 As hormonal imbalances take place, they can lead to mood swings and feelings of depression.
-While many of these feelings are usually short-lived, for some, the hormonal changes can lead to deeper and longer-lasting issues that may not subside on their own.

 Genetic Factors